LizAinslie/lizainslie.dev/src/pages/blog/2022/10/03/rust.md

 This seems like an anti-pattern of sorts to me.
 If you aim to solve a problem by replacing a tool people have been using for decades, you need to properly replace all of that tool's functions.
-If it's easier to do something I need to do in the tool you're replacing, I'm not going to use your language to do my thing.
+If it's easier to do something I need to do in the tool you're replacing, I'm not going to use your tool to do my thing.
 My time and energy are my most valuable assets, please don't waste them.

 ## The Linux Kernel Argument
 Recently Rust has been added to the Linux kernel.
 With this news, I've seen many